terralang/terra/docs/api.md

 Quotes
 ------

 Quotes are the Lua objects that get returned by terra quotation operators (backtick and `quote ... in ... end`).
-They rerpresent a fragment of Terra code (a statement or expression) that has not been placed into a function yet.
+They represent a fragment of Terra code (a statement or expression) that has not been placed into a function yet.
 The escape operators (`[...]` and `escape ... emit ... end`) splice quotes into the surround Terra code.
 Quotes have a short form for generating just one _expression_ and long form for generating _statements and expressions_.

 ---
     quotation = `terraexpr